HaroonParvez/Quantium-Data-Analytics-Internship/Retail Strategy and Analytics - Task 2/README.md

 ## Methodology
 - **Control Store Selection:**
-  Selected control stores based on highest Pearson correlation of store metrics with trial stores.
+  Control stores were selected based on store metrics correlation or provided mappings.
 - **Metrics Analyzed:**
   - Total Sales Revenue
   - Total Customers (unique loyalty card numbers)
   - Total Transactions
-- **Comparisons:**
+- **Comparison:**
-  Calculated metrics for trial and control stores during pre-trial and trial periods, and computed percentage differences.
+  Metrics for trial and control stores calculated during the trial period.
+Percentage differences computed to assess changes.
 - **Visualization:**
-  Bar plots to compare sales and customers across stores and periods.
+  Bar plots created to compare sales and customers between trial and control stores across the trial period.
+Additional monthly bar plots were used to understand temporal trends.

 ## Findings
-- Significant sales differences observed in trial period for stores 77 and 88, less so for store 86.
+- Trial stores 77 and 88 showed significant sales increases compared to their controls during the trial period.
-- Changes in total customers contributed more to sales differences than changes in purchase frequency per customer.
+- Increase in total customers was the primary driver of sales uplift, rather than purchase frequency per customer.
-- Pre-trial comparisons confirm baseline similarity between trial and control stores.
+- Trial store 86 showed less significant change, suggesting possible differences in trial execution or customer behavior.

 ## Usage
-- Run provided scripts to reproduce analysis and visualizations.
+- Run the provided scripts to reproduce the analysis and generate visualizations.
-- Modify date ranges or stores list as needed.
+- Visuals can be used to inform stakeholders and support strategic decision-making.

 ## Next Steps
-- Present results to stakeholders with clear visuals.
+- Prepare presentation materials summarizing the insights for the Category Manager.
-- Conduct further statistical testing if needed.
+- Investigate trial implementation differences for stores with less impact (e.g., store 86).
-- Explore targeted marketing based on customer behavior insights.
+- Consider further analysis on customer segmentation and transaction patterns.

 ---

-*For any questions or additional support, please contact the project team.*
+*For any questions or support, please contact the analytics team.*